spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/total-rewards/benefits/general-and-entity-benefits/gmbh-benefits-germany/index.html.md

 Effective July 1, 2022 GitLab provides team members in Germany Personal Accident Insurance Coverage with Allianz Versicherungs-AG.
 All team members are automatically enrolled.

 Direct Entitlement is excluded from the plan, meaning the premiums are only taxed in the event of a claim payment.
-Insured value for death due to an accident is 1x annual salary, the insured value for dismemberment due to an accident is 2x annual salary.
+Insured value for death due to an accident is 1x annual salary- limited to 500,000 Euros, the insured value for dismemberment due to an accident is 2x annual salary for a 100% claim - limited to 1,000,000 Euros.
+For additional details please find the [Fact Sheet in English](https://drive.google.com/file/d/1k0DhHjTjEIpharDYeXuM-HPVnTn2iY5J/view?usp=sharing) and the [Fact Sheet in German](https://drive.google.com/file/d/19bK96bs9L1fXJORqjeFQNZ5I2sTmIQG_/view?usp=sharing).

  In the unfortunate event of an accident, please find the Group Personal Accident Flier in [German](https://drive.google.com/file/d/1AbBRSZ1-mkUyITCU0eLhltfRvu3Z3ppy/view?usp=sharing) & in [English](https://drive.google.com/file/d/1GFMTLLgMeyj1EZQ8K0axu8zxhV7jM4QT/view?usp=sharing) with information on how to report an accident and start a claim.